Batavian Republic: Background

 Due to the disastrous Fourth Anglo-Dutch War, the Patriot party revolted against the authoritarian regime of Stadtholder William V but were quickly struck down through the intervention of William's brother-in-law Frederick William II of Prussia in September 1787.
 Most Patriots went into exile in France, while the Netherlands' own "ancien régime" strengthened its grip on Dutch government chiefly through the Orangist Grand Pensionary Laurens Pieter van de Spiegel.
-This de facto status of Anglo-Prussian protectorate was internationally formalized in 1788 by the Act of Guarantee (for which Great Britain and Prussia acted as guarantors) and the Triple Alliance between the Dutch Republic, Prussia, and Great Britain.
+This de facto status of Anglo-Prussian protectorate was internationally formalised in 1788 by the Act of Guarantee (for which Great Britain and Prussia acted as guarantors) and the Triple Alliance between the Dutch Republic, Prussia, and Great Britain.
 The Netherlands was little more than a pawn for the major powers.

 The French Revolution embraced many of the political ideas that the Patriots had espoused in their own revolt.
 The Patriots enthusiastically supported the Revolution, and when the French revolutionary armies started to spread the revolution, the Patriots joined in, hoping to liberate their own country from its authoritarian yoke.
 The Stadtholder joined the ill-fated First Coalition of countries in their attempt to subdue the suddenly anti-Austrian French First Republic.
-The Patriots sought French revolutionary aid in their struggle against the stadtholder, but did not want to be considered territory conquered by France, but rather a "sister republic".
+The Patriots sought French revolutionary aid in their struggle against the Stadtholder, but did not want to be considered territory conquered by France, but rather a "sister republic".
 There was open warfare, with the Patriots' cause dependent on its success on the battlefield.
-With the defeat of allies of the stadtholder at Battle of Fleurus, Austria abandoned its interest in the southern Netherlands.
-French revolutionary forces were able to take advantage of the freezing of rivers in December 1794 and forced the stadtholder into exile.
+With the defeat of allies of the Stadtholder at Battle of Fleurus, Austria abandoned its interest in the southern Netherlands.
+French revolutionary forces were able to take advantage of the freezing of rivers in December 1794 and forced the Stadtholder into exile.

 Creation of the Republic

 The French Revolutionary War proceeded disastrously for the forces of the Stadtholder.
 In the severe winter of 1794/95 a French army under General Charles Pichegru, with a Dutch contingent under General Herman Willem Daendels, crossed the great frozen rivers that traditionally protected the Netherlands from invasion.
-Aided by the fact that a substantial proportion of the Dutch population looked favorably upon the French incursion, and often considered it a liberation, the French were quickly able to break the resistance of the forces of the Stadtholder and his Austrian and British allies.
+Aided by the fact that a substantial proportion of the Dutch population looked favourably upon the French incursion, and often considered it a liberation, the French were quickly able to break the resistance of the forces of the Stadtholder and his Austrian and British allies.
 However, in many cities revolution broke out even before the French arrived and Revolutionary Committees took over the city governments, and (provisionally) the national government as well.
 William was forced to flee to England on a fishing boat on 18 January 1795.